-ACTIVITY 1.2
+DEVELOPING YOUR UNDERSTANDING 1.2

-- Describe the relationship between the locations of ancient settlements and water sources.
-Refer to actual examples from Source 1.8.
-Suggest reasons for your answer. - 2 Identify 3 water-related innovations of past civilisations, and the impacts they have had on society past and present. - 3 Explain the role water has played in the global expansion of human settlements. - 4 Use your atlas to discuss the relationship between the location of settlements in the world today and their proximity to water sources.
+- 1 Describe the relationship between the locations of ancient settlements and water sources. - 2 Identify three water-related innovations of past civilisations, and the impacts they have had on society past and present. - 3 Explain the role water has played in the global expansion of human settlements. - Use your atlas to discuss the relationship between the location of settlements in the world today and their proximity to water sources.